 21R-1.
-For audits of financial statements of public interest entities, the engagement quality control reviewer, on performing an engagement quality control review,^{4d} shall also consider the following elements:
+For audits of financial statements of public interest entities, the engagement quality control reviewer, on performing an engagement quality control review,^{4d} shall also consider the following matters: (Ref.
+Para A31-1-A31-4)

-- (a) The independence of the firm from the entity; - (b) The significant risks which are relevant to the audit and which the key audit partner(s) has identified during the performance of the audit and the measures that the key audit partner(s) has taken to adequately manage those risks; - (c) The reasoning of the key audit partner(s), in particular with regard to the level of materiality and the significant risks referred to in paragraph 21R-1(b); - (d) Any request for advice to external experts and the implementation of such advice; - (e) The nature and scope of the corrected and uncorrected misstatements in the financial statements that were identified during the carrying out of the audit; - (f) The subjects discussed with the audit committee and management and/or supervisory bodies of the entity; - (g) The subjects discussed with competent authorities^{4e} and, where applicable, with other third parties; and
+- (a) The independence of the firm from the entity; - (b) The significant risks which are relevant to the audit and which the key audit partner(s) has identified during the performance of the audit and the measures that the key audit partner(s) has taken to adequately manage those risks; - (c) The reasoning of the key audit partner(s), in particular with regard to the level of materiality and the significant risks referred to in paragraph 21R-1(b); - (d) Any request for advice to external experts and the implementation of such advice; - (e) The nature and scope of the corrected and uncorrected misstatements in the financial statements that were identified during the carrying out of the audit;

-^{4d} The requirement for an engagement quality control review is established in ISQC (Ireland) 1, paragraph 36R-1.
+^{4d} The requirement for an engagement quality control review is established in ISQC (Ireland) 1 (Revised November 2020), paragraph 36R-1.

-(h) Whether the documents and information selected from the file by the engagement quality control reviewer support the opinion of the key audit partner(s) as expressed in the draft of the auditor's report and the additional report to the audit committee.^{4f}
+- (f) The subjects discussed with the audit committee and management and/or supervisory bodies of the entity; - (g) The subjects discussed with competent authorities^{4e} and, where applicable, with other third parties; and - (h) Whether the documents and information selected from the file by the engagement quality control reviewer support the opinion of the key audit partner(s) as expressed in the draft of the auditor's report and the additional report to the audit committee.^{4f}

 21R-2.
-The engagement quality control reviewer shall discuss the results of the review, including the elements assessed in paragraph 21R-1, with the key audit partner(s).
+The engagement quality control reviewer shall discuss the results of the review, including the matters considered in paragraph 21R-1, with the key audit partner(s).